 What size solar energy system do you need for your business?

-Based on geographical areas and building size energy consumption figures can be estimated but there's no definitive one answer to this question as so many variables can effect it:
+Based on geographical areas and building size, energy consumption figures can be estimated but there's no definitive one answer to this question as so many variables can affect it:

 - How many people work in the property?

 - What is the building used for as energy use will vary from manufacturing to retail?

 - What size is the roof?

 - Does it face the direction of the sun's path?

 Assessing your property and its energy use is crucial to installing an accurate solar energy system size for your needs.